commitdev/docs/docs/forstartups/code-of-conduct.md

 -   Salary Bands - Our developers are pegged against the best of the best tech talent.
 As such, we expect our SPs to adhere to the average industry salary bands.

--   Ability to Hire - Currently we are hiring developers based in Canada.
+-   Ability to Hire - Currently we are working with developers based in Canada and the United States.
 However, as a remote-first organization we will become more location-agnostic in the future.
 Please let us know if you are unable to hire from countries outside of your organization's geographic location from the get-go.

 ### Expectations During Interviews

--   No technical Interviews - We encourage you to check out the candidates’ Record of Work (RoW).
-With the information available from candidates' profiles on the Commit app along with the [pre-vetting process](https://docs.commit.dev/sps/commit-interviews#commits-interview-process) by the Commit technical community, you'll be able to skip technical rounds and instead focus on value alignment and company fit.
+-   Better Interview Process - We encourage you to check out the candidates’ Record of Work (RoW) on the Commit app.
+With the information available from candidates' profiles on the Commit app along with the [pre-vetting process](https://https://docs.commit.dev/forstartups/sp-tech-interview) by the Commit technical community, you'll be able to skip technical rounds and instead focus on value alignment and company fit.

 -   Rapid Feedback - After every interview, we ask for a brief retrospective (stop/start/continue) to ensure we can give feedback to the developers to help them continue to grow.